NapatrSaengthongsakullert/final_project/README.md

-  -Student creates his/her project, send requests to faculty and other students -Faculty and other students come in program and accept to be members and advisor -And after that up to you
+  -Student creates his/her project, send requests to faculty and other students -Faculty and other students come in program and accept to be members and advisor -And after that up to you if nothing weird happens it should run as usual with some missing functions I said below

 | Role | Action | Method  | Class | Completion percentage |